• Skip to primary navigation

 How many types of teeth do humans have?

-Humans have 5 different types of teeth, each with a different function.
+Humans have five different types of teeth, each with a different function.

 Incisors are the four front teeth.
 Incisors have sharp, flat edges and are usually the first to bite into food.

 Canines are on either side of the incisors.
-Canines also have sharp ends to help cut and rip food.
+They have sharp ends that help cut and rip food.

 Premolars are behind the canines.
 There are four on the top and four on the bottom.
 Premolars are bigger than canines and incisors with ridges on the top.
 This type of tooth is important for grinding food into smaller pieces.